Home » Substitutes » Best Substitute For White Wine Vinegar

 What is white wine vinegar?

-White wine vinegar is a clear vinegar that has a strong, sweet taste and smell.
-As mentioned above, many people confuse white vinegar with white wine vinegar.
-This vinegar is used explicitly for cooking purposes and is not used for cleaning.
+Many people confuse white vinegar with white wine vinegar.
+Yet, this vinegar is used explicitly for cooking purposes and never for cleaning.

-Originally, beets, potatoes, and other similar sources were fermented to create white vinegar.
-They were then mixed with water to produce the final product found on store shelves.
+They then mixed with water to produce the final product found on store shelves.
 White wine vinegar is now made by fermenting white wine.

 Best White Wine Vinegar Substitute